 The Faces featured bass player Ronnie Lane and guitarist Ronnie Wood, the latter now better known as a Rolling Stone.

 Two out of the three Beastie Boys are named Adam.
-They're usually credited by stage names anyway - Adam Yauch is MCA while Adam Horovitz is Ad Rock.
+They're usually referred to by their full names or stage names anyway - Adam Yauch is MCA while Adam Horovitz is Ad Rock.

 David Bowie's real name is David Jones, but assumed the surname of Bowie to avoid confusion with Davy Jones of The Monkees.

 Sheena Easton's song "9 to 5" was renamed "Morning Train (9 to 5)" to avoid confusion with Dolly Parton's song "9 to 5."